azimonti/ma-libs/README.md

-# Useful C++ / Fortran libraries
+# Useful C++ / Fortran Libraries

-This repository is containing some libraries that I have developed through the years and that I will reuse for other project.
+This repository contains several libraries that I have developed through the years and that can be reused for other project.

 Since the installation is not easy (in particular on Windows it requires both installation of Fortran and compilation of HDF5) I decided to create a dedicated repository, so that I can just link the relevant pre-compiled binaries whenever I need them.